orijitghosh/FlyDreamR/README.md

 3.  **Visualization**: Combine plots using `patchwork` for publication figures.
 4.  **Data quality**: Check for dead flies or tracking issues before analysis.
 5.  **Reproducibility**: Always specify `startDT` and `endDT` explicitly in metadata conversion, and `set.seed()`.
+6.  **Help pages**: Check the help menu for each function for details regarding input and output data structures, and all function parameters.

 ------------------------------------------------------------------------